thosgood/this-weeks-finds/markdown/251-300/week289.md

 number.
 Composing a Moore loop of length T and one of length T' naturally gives one of length T+T'.
 This way of composing loops satisfies the associative and unit laws "on the nose", since we don't need to do any reparametrization.
-So, if we let Ω(X) be the space of based Moore loops on X, it's a topological monoid!
+So, if we let \Omega(X) be the space of based Moore loops on X, it's a topological monoid!

 Even better, the space of based Moore loops is homotopy equivalent to